Cybernetic-Ransomware/Animals_Healthcare_Application/README.md

 # Animals Healthcare Application

-## A healthcare data management application for pet owners and carers.
+<strong> A healthcare data management application for pet owners and carers.

 ---
 ### Functionality: